yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2023-05-23-prometheus.md

 <a href="https://github.com/yuyatinnefeld/prometheus/tree/main/kubernetes" target="_blank"><b>Kubernetes</b></a>

-If you're eager to delve deeper into Prometheus, I recommend visiting the Cloudflare website.
+If you're eager to delve deeper into Prometheus, I recommend visiting the  <a href="https://blog.cloudflare.com/how-cloudflare-runs-prometheus-at-scale/" target="_blank"><b>Cloudflare blog site</b></a>.
 Cloudflare, as the founders of Prometheus, offers a wealth of valuable resources and insights on the subject.
 By exploring their website, you can access more detailed information and gain a comprehensive understanding of Prometheus and its usage in various scenarios.

-<a href="https://blog.cloudflare.com/how-cloudflare-runs-prometheus-at-scale/" target="_blank"><b>BLOG</b></a>